-- → Where specific funding arrangements mean there is a finite date - → To cover a period of paid / unpaid leave where the end date is known - → To cover a secondment when an end date is known - → To cover a vacancy where an appointment has been made but the appointee has not been able to take up the post immediately - 7.7 Fixed term contracts normally end automatically when they reach their agreed end date.
+- Where specific funding arrangements mean, there is a finite date - To cover a period of paid / unpaid leave where the end date is known - To cover a secondment when an end date is known - To cover a vacancy where an appointment has been made but the appointee has not been able to take up the post immediately - 7.7 Fixed term contracts normally end automatically when they reach their agreed end date.
 There is no need to give notice to the employee of the contract reaching its end date.
 However, if a fixed-term contract is not renewed, this is considered to be a dismissal and the employee may have accrued employment rights.
-It is therefore advisable to discuss the end of the contract with the employee in advance. - 7.8 If a fixed-term contract lasts two years or more and it is not renewed, by reason of redundancy, the employee has a right to a redundancy payment.
+It is therefore advisable to discuss the end of the contract with the employee in advance. - 7.8 If a fixed-term contract lasts two years or more and it is not renewed, by reason of redundancy, the employee has a right to a redundancy payment. - 7.9 Fixed-term or temporary contracts should only be used: - Where there is a need for work for a specific task or project and/or - To cover absence for a limited time only and/or - · Where there is time-limited funding for a post - 7.10 The Head Teacher should regularly monitor and review all current fixed term and temporary contracts to determine: - The business case for engaging each employee on a fixed-term or temporary contract

-- 7.9 Fixed-term or temporary contracts should only be used: - ★ Where there is a need for work for a specific task or project and/or - ★ To cover absence for a limited time only and/or - ★ Where there is time-limited funding for a post - 7.10 All fixed-term and temporary positions, including those of 6 months or less, should be advertised externally and recruited to using the School's recruitment procedure. - 7.11 The Head Teacher should regularly monitor and review all current fixed term and temporary contracts to determine: - → The business case for engaging each employee on a fixed-term or temporary contract - → The length of continuous employment for each employee - → The number of extensions, renewals or continuous contracts given to each employee - ★ Whether there is a need for the work to continue beyond the current contract period - 7.12 Fixed term and temporary contracts should not normally be of more than 12 months duration and should be terminated with the appropriate notice. - 7.13 If there is a need for employment to be extended beyond 24 months, the post should be advertised and recruited to on a permanent basis.
+- The length of continuous employment for each employee - The number of extensions, renewals or continuous contracts given to each employee - Whether there is a need for the work to continue beyond the current contract period - 7.11 Fixed term and temporary contracts should not normally be of more than 12 months duration and should be terminated with the appropriate notice. - 7.12 If there is a need for employment to be extended beyond 24 months, the post should be advertised and recruited to on a permanent basis.
 Any employee on fixed-term contracts for 4 or more years will automatically become a permanent employee, unless the employer can show there is a good business reason not to do so.
 Head Teachers may seek advice from an HR Employment Relations Adviser regarding the renewal of fixed term contracts.